-Diagnostic questions: Is it clear to me what is allowed, what is forbidden and why?
+Diagnostic questions: Is it clear to me what is allowed and what is forbidden?
 Do I attend a class, listen to a recording, or read a book on Jewish law to deepen my knowledge base?
 Have I gotten caught up in the trap of black and white thinking, or, do I start fresh each day and do my best to observe God’s Torah?

 If there is a particular area of Judaism you find very challenging, speak to your rabbi about how to fulfill the law as best you can.
 Always remember that the Torah, “Its ways are ways of pleasantness…(Proverbs 3:17)” If you find an observance burdensome or overwhelming, that is a sign to talk to your rabbi about how to recapture the pleasantness that is innate to Jewish practice.

 A factor which can make it difficult to tap into the pleasantness of Judaism is when one struggles with a mental health condition, such as depression, anxiety or OCD.
 At times, this can make being observant seem very challenging.
 If this is your situation, talk to a rabbi to help you tease apart what are religious issues and what are mental health issues which need to be addressed separately with professional help.